 This garden demonstrates zoning perfectly, using soft hedging, decking ideas, light paving slabs, and decorative stones.
 It creates three distinct zones to enjoy, away from the lawn.
 Setting the decking boards horizontally to the paving also helps to widen the space.

-4. Use blocks of colour to separate areas
+5. Use blocks of color to separate areas

-What colour makes you happy?
+What color makes you happy?
 Midnight navy, pastel pinks, melon-sorbet green, vivid fuchsia?
 Remember, your tiny space is exactly that – yours.
-So put your stamp on it by painting the walls, the fence, the windowsill, even the floor in your favourite colours, to separate different zones.
+So put your stamp on it by painting the walls, the fence, the windowsill, even the floor in your favorite colors, to separate different zones.

-This colour-blocking technique is oh-so on-trend (check out our garden trends 2021 if you want to see for yourself).
+This color-blocking technique is oh-so on-trend (check out our garden trends 2021 if you want to see for yourself).

-If you use a palette of complementary colours, you can also add an extra layer of depth to your garden.
-Colour block your planting too, for maximum impact.
+If you use a palette of complementary colors, you can also add an extra layer of depth to your garden color schemes.
+Color block your planting too, for maximum impact.
 For example, choose a light blue theme for a patio dining area, whilst a relaxation space amongst the flowerbeds could be in silver and white hues.

-If you're after a secluded seating area – perhaps to enjoy a good book, a glass of wine in the evening, or simply the fresh air – then this tip is for you.
+If you're after a secluded seating area in your small garden layout ideas – perhaps to enjoy a good book, a glass of wine in the evening, or simply the fresh air – then this tip is for you.
 Section off an area of the garden using lots of tall planting and small trees, creating a lush canopy.
 Add a comfy lounger and perhaps some ambient garden lighting ideas, and voila!
 A secret, shaded spot to relax in private.

 Position away from the house for the ultimate back garden retreat.
-It'll be your new favourite spot in no time.
+It'll be your new favorite spot in no time.

 In a small plot, floor space might be tight.
-So why not think about making the most of the height in your space instead?
-Using the vertical space wisely is a clever way to make a small garden layout feel full of greenery.
+So why not think about making the most of the height in small garden layout ideas instead?
+Using the vertical space wisely is a clever way to make a small space feel full of greenery.

 Living walls will soften harsh lines and landscaping materials.
 Look out for hanging planters made up of pockets, ready to be filled with herbs, flowers or even veg.